saudiwin/arab_polarization/README.md

 - `sum_stats_final.R`: given a fitted model object produced by `run_model_IRT_final.R`, this script will produce all figures and plots that appear in our paper.
 - `run_model_IRT_final.R`: this script takes anonymized Twitter data from both Egypt and Tunisia in the `data/` folder along with coding of Arab Twitter elites to estimate an item-response theory-vector autoregression (IRT-VAR) model.
 It will save that model as an R RDS object with the prefix `out_fit_id_std_VAR_betax_`today's date`.rds`.
 - `irt_var_final.stan`: this script contains the Stan code used to fit the IRT-VAR model.
+- `simulate_IRT_VAR.RMD`: this R Markdown file simulates the IRT-VAR model used in the paper and shows accurate parameter recovery.

 For any questions, please send an email to Robert Kubinec @ `rmk7xy@virginia.edu`.